CollinErickson/GauPro/cran-comments.md

 It was one test that failed on multiple systems.
 I made changes to tests to avoid the error.

+I submitted a version on 2025-11-18 that was rejected due to a documentation error.
+I have fixed it.

 ## Test environments
 * local Windows 11 install, R 4.5.2